websanco/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/updating-your-dxp-instance-to-a-new-minor-version.md

 1. Find the tag for the version of Liferay you are updating to on [Docker Hub](https://hub.docker.com/r/liferay/dxp/tags).

-1. Change the value of the `liferay.workspace.docker.image.liferay` property in `liferay/gradle.properties`:
+1. Change the value of the `liferay.workspace.docker.image.liferay` property in `liferay/gradle.properties` to the new version's tag:

     ```properties
     liferay.workspace.docker.image.liferay=liferay/dxp:7.3.10-ga1